pyscaffold/pyscaffold/docs/dependencies.rst

 runners can have a centralised configuration and authors can avoid double bookkeeping.

-If run ``py.test`` runner, you will have to install those dependencies manually, or do a editable install of your package with ``pip install -e .[testing]``.
+If run ``pytest`` runner, you will have to install those dependencies manually, or do a editable install of your package with ``pip install -e .[testing]``.